plexus/asset_packer/README.md

 ## Contributing

 Use a feature branch, make sure `rake mutant` tells you all is fine, then send a pull request.

+## License

+Copyright 2014 Arne Brasseur

+Available under the MIT license, see LICENSE file for details.